Personal Injury Attorney

 Past career experience:

-Mr. Wright began the practice of law in 1985 in Orlando with an emphasis in wrongful death and personal injury litigation and represented both the injured and the insurance industry until 1993 when he began representing injured victims and their families exclusively.
-Mr. Wright previously worked with Morgan Colling & Gilbert.
-A few years ago, he along with several other partners, associates, paralegals and staff left to form Colling Gilbert Wright & Carter.
-He now practices with an emphasis in all cases of serious personal injury and death.
+Mr. Wright began the practice of law in 1985 in Orlando with an emphasis in wrongful death and personal injury litigation and represented both the injured and the insurance industry until 1993.
+He now exclusively handles cases of serious personal injury and death for accident victims.
 Mr. Wright has substantial experience in all types of personal injury and wrongful death litigation including automobile accidents, on the job injuries, child care negligence, drowning and other premises liability, cases involving negligent security at retail establishments, and medical malpractice.
-Mr. Wright has extensive experience in nursing home and other institutional abuse and neglect cases, having led a team of nursing home neglect and abuse attorneys and having lectured nationally at seminars on institutional abuse and neglect cases from 1997 to 2004.
+Mr. Wright has extensive experience in nursing home and other institutional abuse and neglect cases, having led a team of nursing home neglect and abuse attorneys at the former law firm of Morgan Colling & Gilbert and having lectured nationally at seminars on institutional abuse and neglect cases from 1997 to 2004.
+Mr. Wright has experience in representing clients in mass tort cases, including pharmaceutical products.

 Jurisdictions and Courts Admitted to Practice: